Textual Debugger Documentation

 In all versions, ^C

 (Control + C) breaks the execution of the ROM and allows input of debugger commands.
-In both the Cocoa version and the SDL version when not running on Windows, some commands can be used asynchronously without stopping the execution.
+Some commands can be used asynchronously without stopping the execution.

 Command Syntax

-Debugger commands being with the commands, followed optionally by a slash (/
+Debugger commands begin with the command itself, followed optionally by a slash (/

 ) and a modifier, and then followed optionally by a space and the argument.